|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-1. Compare, critically evaluate and discuss different options for implementation and deployment of a mobile app idea.
+1. Compare, critically evaluate and discuss different options for the implementation of Android apps.

-2. Design, implement and evaluate the human user interface of a mobile application against manufacturers’ guidelines and current best practice.
+2. Design, implement and evaluate the human user interface of an Android app against manufacturers’ guidelines and current best practice.

-3. Select and apply relevant design patterns in mobile app implementation.
+3. Select and apply relevant design patterns in Android app implementation.

-4. Build and test mobile applications for either iOS or Android, using appropriate language features.
+4. Build and test mobile applications for Android, using appropriate language features.

 5. Build Android apps that function as part of a larger distributed architecture.